metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 ## Known limitations

-- The SDK is currently only compatible with Metabase v50
+- The SDK requires Metabase version 50 or higher.
 - Some of the Pro/EE features are not exposed in the UI
   - Verified content
   - Official collections
   - Subscriptions
   - Alerts
   - ...
-- The Metabase Embedding SDK does not support server-side rendering (SSR) at the moment.
+- The SDK does not support server-side rendering (SSR) at the moment.
 - Embedding multiple instances of interactive dashboards on the same page is not supported.
   - Please use static dashboards if you need to embed multiple dashboards on the same page.